GentlemanShark/Online-Resume/_posts/2020-03-12-experience.md

 ---
 title: Experience
 ---
-Self-motivated and driven innovator with a passion for technology and startups.
+Brief Introduction: Self-motivated and driven innovator with a passion for technology and startups.
 Natural communicator with a proficiency in leadership in dynamic environments.
 Entrepreneurial mindset toward challenges and a proven ability to create solutions.

 ## Work Experience